hyperledger/fabric/docs/source/commands/peerlifecycle.md

-  getinstalledpackage  Get an installed chaincode package from a peer. install              Install a chaincode. package              Package a chaincode querycommitted       Query the committed chaincode definitions by channel on a peer. queryinstalled       Query the installed chaincodes on a peer.
+  getinstalledpackage  Get an installed chaincode package from a peer. install              Install a chaincode. package              Package a chaincode queryapproved        Query an org's approved chaincode definition from its peer. querycommitted       Query the committed chaincode definitions by channel on a peer. queryinstalled       Query the installed chaincodes on a peer.